eurodatacube/eodash/app/public/data/storytelling-md/Nightlights.md

 If you would like to have a better insight over a particular area, or a depper understanding on how cities have grown and their to economy shift, you can explore these changes since VIIRS satellite nightime ligh data are open access.
 The notebook below, allows to visualize urban expansion, infrastrucutre development using addtivie color blending - i.e. assigning different year to RBD channels allowing to reveal where artificial increased (which could be linked to economic growth) or decreased (suggesting reduced activity).

 Acceess the notebook to analyze trends, and uncover patterns of human activity on a location of your choice.

+#### Other sources
+NASA offers of some of its most popular nighttime data through a suite of products called the Black Marble.